cardinalverse/.github/profile/README.md

-## Software and research for spatial-omics
+## Computational software and research for spatial-omics

 *__Cardinal MSI__* is a Github organization for software and research in spatial-omics lead by Prof. Kylie Ariel Bemis in collaboration with Olga Vitek Lab at Northeastern University.